 ENGINEERING

-Point-and-shoot: The following settings can be set on the camera: "exposure, gamma, gain, white balance, c
+Point-and-shoot: The following settings can be set on the camera:j, "exposure, gamma, gain, white balance, c

 olor matrix, windowing".
 Try designing an algorithm that fine-tunes the settings to take even better pictures or more artistic pictures!

 Your Eye in the Sky: Write an app that: